tranthuyquynh122-cyber/Healthcare-Operations-Performance-Dashboard/README.md

 ### 📘 What is this project about?

-This project focuses on analyzing **hospital operational and financial performance** using healthcare data and Power BI dashboards.
+This project analyzes **hospital operational and financial performance** using healthcare data and interactive Power BI dashboards.

-The goal is to help hospital management better understand how patient volume, medical services, doctors, and costs interact — and how these factors impact overall efficiency, revenue, and patient experience.
+The analysis examines how **patient demand, department services, doctor workload, and treatment costs** interact and how these factors influence hospital efficiency, revenue generation, and patient experience.

-The dashboard translates complex hospital data into clear, actionable insights that support data-driven decision-making at both operational and strategic levels.
+Through structured dashboards and drill-down analysis, the project helps hospital management identify operational bottlenecks, revenue concentration, and workload imbalances across departments and physicians.

-This project helps answer real-world business questions such as:
+The dashboard helps answer key operational questions such as:

-- How many patients are being served over time, and how does demand fluctuate?
+- How does patient demand change over time?
-- Which departments generate the highest billing and handle the most patients?
+- Which departments generate the highest billing revenue?
-- Which doctors manage the highest workload, and how balanced is doctor performance?
+- Which doctors manage the largest patient workload?
-- Are treatment costs and medication costs under control?
+- How do treatment and medication costs impact overall billing?
-- How dependent is revenue on specific departments or insurance providers?
+- How dependent is hospital revenue on specific departments or insurance providers?
 - Are there signs of operational bottlenecks or workload imbalance?
 - How does patient satisfaction vary across doctors and departments?
-- Where should resources be reallocated to improve efficiency and patient experience?
+- Where should hospital resources be allocated to improve operational efficiency?

-The analysis transforms raw hospital data into structured insights that support **better planning, cost control, workload balancing, and service optimization**.
+Overall, the analysis transforms raw hospital data into actionable insights that support **resource planning, cost control, workload balancing, and service optimization**.

 ---